Join the HeatSmart Campaign!

 CEC & CSC Campaign Scoping Document

-For Questions on the Village of Saranac Lake's HeatSmart Campaign to Encourage The Installation of Heat Pumps in Homes and Businesses, Reach Out To
+For Questions on the Village of Saranac Lake's HeatSmart Campaign reach out to

 Erin Griffin, Village of Saranac Lake Climate Smart Communities Task Force Coordinator